 Submarine canyons are steep-walled, V-shaped valleys incised into continental margins (Shepard 1973; Shepard 1981), directly connecting continental shelves to deep ocean basins by transporting sediments and organic matters (OM) (Vetter & Dayton, 1999; Epping et al., 2002; Nittrouer & Wright, 1994).
 Shepard and Dill (1966) reviewed the distribution, characteristics, and origins of submarine canyons and mapped 96 major canyons worldwide.
 Later, Harris & Whiteway (2011) analyzed more detailed bathymetric data showing abundant and ubiquitous submarine canyons across continental margins globally.

-Though the benthic community structure and productivity have been poorly studied in submarine canyons, some findings suggest that the elevated benthic biomass and diversity in the canyon can be attributed to the high habitat heterogeneity (De Leo et al., 2014; McClain & Barry, 2010).
+Though the benthic community structure and productivity have been poorly studied in the submarine canyons, some findings suggest that the elevated benthic biomass and diversity in the canyon can be attributed to the high habitat heterogeneity (De Leo et al., 2014; McClain & Barry, 2010).
 For example, habitat heterogeneity among sampling localities may enhance meiofauna trophic complexity in the sedimentary environment (Ramalho et al., 2014).
-Moreover, commercially-important rockfishes were found to be benefited from the natural refuge provided by the Soquel Submarine Canyon in Monterey Bay (Yoklavich et al., 2000).
+Moreover, commercially-important rockfishes may be benefited from the natural refuge provided by the Soquel Submarine Canyon in Monterey Bay (Yoklavich et al., 2000).
 The high-relief boulders and rock outcrops make these narrow, deep-water canyons less accessible to fishing activities (Yoklavich et al., 2000).
 Other remarkable ecological and physical characteristics of submarine canyons have also been reported.
 For instance, submarine canyons may reflect and focus internal waves and lead to strong bottom currents (Hall & Carter, 2011).
 The interactions between canyons and coastal ecosystems may lead to seasonal upwelling and contribute to high productivity (Sobarzo et al., 2001).
 Submarine canyons may also trap dense aggregation of diel vertical migrators and their predators (Greene et al., 1988; Maycas et al., 1999).
 These unique ecological and physical characteristics can be attributed to the interactions between complex topographic features and hydrodynamics in the submarine canyons.